So many font combinations. So little time.

 What is this book about?

-The Big Book of Font Combinations is an inspiration resource for creating great looking combinations of typefaces and fonts for design projects using a carefully selected library of classic typefaces.
+The BBOFC is an inspiration resource for creating great looking combinations of typefaces and fonts for design projects using a carefully selected library of classic typefaces.
 While there are principles to help designers put together functional and pleasant combinations, nothing beats simply seeing them work together on a page on screen or in print.
 It takes time to create the samples in order to evaluate them.
 The goal of this book is to give you back some time, and have fun while learning about typefaces in the process.

 Who is this book for?